FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 $$
 f(x,y) = 10.0x^3+y^3+\tan^{-1}[\varepsilon/(\sin(5.0y)-2.0x)],\ \varepsilon = 0.0001
 $$
-sharply varies in value and the initial mesh given by one of the commands of [Mesh Generation section](##commands-for-mesh-generation) cannot reflect its sharp variations.
+sharply varies in value and the initial mesh given by one of the commands if [Mesh Generation section](##commands-for-mesh-generation) cannot reflect its sharp variations.

 ```freefem
 // Parameters